resonatehq/blog/blog/2024-10-22-transparent-batching-with-the-resonate-python-sdk/index.md

 The developer need only define a data structure and a handler function that processes the batch.
 Resonate will then automatically handle the batching and execution of the handler function.

-The batching operations that Resonate provides is more efficient in speed and resource usage which could reduce costs in comparison to non-batched operations.
+The batching operations that Resonate provides is more efficient in speed and resource usage in comparison to non-batched operations, which could reduce costs.